sfkappes/NG_documentation/docs/source/accessing_system_from_windows.rst

 your work.
 These instructions are admittedly complicated but you only have to do this once.
-Before starting these instructions, you should already have an NCSA identity (username), know your NCSA kerberos password, and have Duo hooked up and working.
-If you know know what this means, you need to go get your NCSA identity set up.
+Before starting these instructions, you should already have an NCSA identity (username), know your NCSA kerberos password, and have Duo hooked up and working with an NCSA ID.
 Please go back to the parent page of this page and go through the "NCSA Identity" process, then come back here once you have that.

 Brief overview of Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you don't know what a "cluster" computer is, it's many computers
+A "cluster" computer is many computers
 connected together in a network such that they work together in some
 cases but work separately in others.
 Nightingale is the name of the
 cluster as a whole, the individual computers within it are called
 "nodes" (from the mathematical term).
 Typical Nightingale users (you)
-will log into (connect to) to a specific node of nightingale where your
+will log into (connect to) to a specific node of Nightingale where your
 data and software are set up for you to use to do your work.
 You will
 need one extra piece of software on your Windows computer, called "Moba
 Xterm" to do this.
 (There are other pieces of software that can